Think Europe is an expensive continent to travel?

 There are many budget-friendly accommodation options to choose from in Albania.
 A bunk bed in a modern hostel in Tirana costs around $6 per night, while a room in a hotel can be booked for $15-$20.
 Transportation is also relatively cheap and short journeys cost $2-$5.
 The food in Albania is delicious and you should really try the local delicacies like veal stew, roast beef in milk sauce, and cabbage rolls here.
 Overall, you can spend as little as $7 for a meal in a typical Albanian restaurant.
 Even if you have dinner in tourist restaurants, don’t expect to pay more than $12 for an appetizer, entrée, wine, and dessert.

-While small in size, the country of Montenegro has enough to keep travelers entertained for at least a couple of days.
-From free entrances to most of the attractions to cheap apartments and hotels on the lovely Adriatic coast, there are also many ways to save money on your visit to Montenegro.
+While small in size, Montenegro has enough to keep travelers entertained for at least a couple of days.
+There are also many ways to save money here, from free entrances to most of the attractions to cheap apartments and hotels on the lovely Adriatic coast.

-Start your travel adventure with a visit to the Bay of Kotor.
+Start with a visit to the Bay of Kotor.
 With its deep blue waters surrounded by towering mountains, this UNESCO World Heritage Site is one of the most stunning places in the Balkan Peninsula.
 If you like to party, make your way to the coastal city of Budva, a city that never sleeps.
-Travelers who wish to have a relaxing vacation without overspending on food and accommodation should consider a few nights in the lovely town of Herceg Novi.
-The capital city of Podgorica is not that interesting but offers day trips to incredible places like Durmitor, Tara and Ostrig Monastery.
+If you are just looking for a relaxing and affordable vacation, you should consider a few nights in the lovely town of Herceg Novi.

-As for the accommodation in Montenegro, you can save some cash on apartments and hotels.
-You can find great places to stay for around $30 a night even in peak season.
+As for the accommodation, you can find great places to stay for around $30 a night even in peak season.
 As for eating out, expect to pay $6-$12 for a meal in a restaurant, while a bottle of beer in a bar will set you back $3.

 Buses between cities are plentiful and cheap.
 For example, a return bus ticket from Skopje to Ohrid is priced $13 and the trip lasts for about 3 hours.
 As for the accommodation, expect to pay $25 per night for an apartment in the center of Skopje.
 In Ohrid, the price for rooms and apartments ranges from $15 to $30 a night.
 No visit to Macedonia is complete without trying the local foods such as pita (stuffed pie), sarma (cabbage rolls), tavce na gravce (beans cooked in a skillet), and Pastrmajlija (fried dough pie).